flatten-the-curve/coronavirus_testing_management_platform/README.md

 Input the domains you have purchased.

-Save RECATPCHA_SITE_KEY and RECATPCHA_SECRET_KEY as environment variables.
+Save RECATPCHA_SITE_KEY and RECATPCHA_SECRET_KEY as environment variables on your heroku instance.

 ## Example usage